iagw/EBNS-CLP/README.md

 next step - sort out the LSOA data for Thursday, check hover for LSOAs parse data into per LSOA datasets similar to Malcolms

+Uprn to building
+Experian data
+Community intelligence
+Histogram for buildings
+Click on Experian buildings